being-invincible/terraform-intro/readme.md

 terraform destroy
 ```

 ## Usage
 Feel free to use this code to create/destroy a GCP bucket with Terraform, a really powerful way to do it.
 Also learn more about it using the resources below.

+## Extras
+If possible try variables in terraform.
+Create a variable to pass the dataset name to the main.tf file.

 ## Resources
 - [Terraform Documentation](https://www.terraform.io/docs)